-Service levels are monitored at the monthly Performance Review meetings with the South South/West Hospital Group Leadership Team.
-Service provision is measured against targets outlined in the SA and in the hospital's financial plan.
-Variances between levels of service provided, employment ceilings, quality and patient safety metrics, access metrics, financial performance, employment ceilings and other matters are monitored and the HSE may request the Provider to take such actions as necessary to bring activity, employment numbers and finances back in line with the agreed levels where variances have occurred.
+Compliance with the schedules in Part 2 of the SA are monitored at monthly Performance Management meetings (contract meetings) with the South/South West Hospital Group Leadership Team.
+Service provision is measured against targets as outlined in the SA.
+Variances between levels of service provided, employment ceilings and/or financial status are actively monitored and the HSE may request the hospital to take such actions as necessary to bring activity, employment numbers and finances back in line with the agreed levels where variances have occurred.